Diabetic Charcot Arthropathy

 - Resolution; when redness and swelling are resolved.
 In this stage, foot bone architecture is recovering and restoring itself to become stronger.

-The three commonly involved locations in human foot include the tarso-metatarsal (middle of the foot) joints, the transverse tarsal joint (hindpart of the foot just in front of the ankle), and the ankle joint.
+The three commonly involved locations in the human foot include the: 1) tarso-metatarsal (middle of the foot) joints, 2) the transverse tarsal joint (hindpart of the foot just in front of the ankle), and 3) the ankle joint.

 Charcot arthropathy is a particularly frustrating and debilitating condition because it can take 6-12 months or more to resolve.
 Furthermore, when it does get better, the foot may have collapsed and changed shape.
-The resulting deformity can put the patient at risk to develop an ulcer over new prominent bony areas.
+The resulting deformity can require use of special accommodative shoes or braces, and put the patient at risk to develop an ulcer over new prominent bony areas.

 Observation of the foot usually shows swelling and redness.
 This redness will usually resolve or improve with elevation of the foot above the heart.
 This makes it different to infection, which will often remain red when elevated.
 It is important to look for breaks in the skin, as this may suggest infection instead of Charcot arthropathy.
 Although the two can be present at the same time, it is usually one or the other.

-It is important to look for deformity.
+It is important to look for deformity, meaning abnormal alignment of the extremity compared to normal.
 The goal of treatment is to prevent deformity, so noticing early deformity is crucial to keep it from getting worse.
 As this process usually happens in people with loss of feeling in the foot, examination will often demonstrate abnormal (but not completely absent) sensation.
 However, Charcot arthropathy often happens before the patient has noticed any changes in the sensation of the feet.
 Blood supply to the foot should also be assessed (as with any patient).

 It is also important to look at the other foot.
 Charcot arthropathy on one foot greatly increases that chance that the patient will develop a similar situation on the other foot.
 This can happen at the same time, but more commonly happens sometime after the other foot gets better.
 Diabetic patients should always be checking their feet regularly for problems.